Car Review

 What's the verdict?

 This is not a hot hatch in the mould of old Renaultsports.
-It’s too heavy for that, with disinterested steering and a bland powertrain.
+It’s too heavy for that, with a bland powertrain.
 But the chassis is keen and kept within the boundaries of physics there’s proper playfulness baked into this car.
 As with any good hot hatch, it does good work on a fast B-road.
 You can trim your line in corners with a lift of the throttle and it clings on well when you take it by the scruff of the neck.

-There are two distinct sides to its personality though – on one hand it’s clearly made by people who were prepared to sweat the handling details, and who know exactly how a hot hatch should behave, on the other this is a car you could happily commute in every day, enjoying its refinement and the fact it's ridiculously easy to use.
+There are two distinct sides to its personality though – on one hand it’s clearly made by people who were prepared to sweat the handling details, and who know exactly how a hot hatch should behave.
+On the other hand, this is a car you could happily commute in every day, enjoying its refinement and the fact it's ridiculously easy to use.
 Think of it as an urban hot hatch, a slice ‘n’ dice device for towns and cities and it’s right up there.

 It's a very different experience to hot Clios of old, but still a good one… there’s a sense of humour, good looks, usable performance, gadgets to play with and it’s well priced.
 It’s a hit, with one potential drawback: the A290 is a fun little road car, but so’s the Renault 5… and you can get one of those for £10k less.